grampajoe/happy/README.md

 It's up! :) https://butt-man-123.herokuapp.com
 ```

+That's it!
+You made a temporary app with all the fixins, which you can
+use to continuously integrate or whatever you want to do.

-Do some things, then get rid of it like:
+Then, you can get rid of it like:

 ```
 $ happy down
 Destroying app...
 It's down. :(
 ```

-> Note: This doesn't work yet!
-I'm just getting it started!!!!!!!!!
-> (Don't use it)

 ## Running the tests